 Approximately 5,400 square feet of space on the lobby level of the Hotel is leased to Tru Spa for the operation of a health and beauty spa.
-The lease expires in May 2013, with a five year option to extend the term.
+The lease was scheduled to expire in May 2013, with a five year option to extend the term.

 The spa lease provides for minimum monthly rent of \$14,000.
 Minimum rental amounts are subject to adjustment every three years based on increases in the Consumer Price Index.
+In April 2013, the Partnership and Tru Spa entered into a short term extension of the spa lease for a base rent of \$5,900 per month from April 1, 2013 to December 31, 2013.